 How can I tell if my dog has leaky gut?

-The signs of leaky gut in dogs are varied because the chronic inflammation it causes can affect the entire body.
+The signs of leaky gut in dogs are varied because the chronic irritation it causes can affect the entire body.
+So many chronic health conditions are a sign your dog probably has leaky gut.
 Problems like arthritis, allergies, digestive problems, autoimmune disease and thyroid issues can be symptoms of leaky gut in dogs.

 Leaky Gut In Dogs